AllGray/AllGray.github.io/source/index.html.md

 Inside this metallic package is a crystal used in the MAKERbuino’s microcomputer’s oscillator circuit.
 In other words, MAKERbuino’s neat 16MHz of CPU clock is possible thanks to this component.
 Standard digital clocks and watches work on the same principle.

-* **important: Make sure that your crystal has 16.000 written on it’s package, this means that it’s meant to be used in an oscillating circuit at the frequency of 16 000 kHz = 16 MHz.**
+<aside class="warning">important: Make sure that your crystal has 16.000 written on it’s package, this means that it’s meant to be used in an oscillating circuit at the frequency of 16 000 kHz = 16 MHz.</aside>

 ## 1N4148 diode

 slate/images/23.jpg

 This is a standard diode.
 It’s used in MAKERbuino’s sound circuit.
-* this is NOT a light emitting diode (LED), it doesn’t light up, it’s used as an essential part of the sound’s circuit amplifier.
+<aside class="notice">this is NOT a light emitting diode (LED), it doesn’t light up, it’s used as an essential part of the sound’s circuit amplifier.</aside>

 ## 3 pin toggle switches